samuell178/basic-program/README.md

-# A baisc program to practice dotnet with C#
+# A basic program to practice dotnet with C#